 Moreover, a representative from the Law department of National University Vietnam suggested that the film inspired everyone in the hall to better understand LGBT people and a Vietnamese film director also present remarked that the film has motivated him to produce LGBT related movies in the future.

-The Embassy is active in supporting civil society efforts on human rights for LGBT in Vietnam and is encouraged by recent political developments.
-A revised Law on Family and Marriage, which could explicitly extend certain legal protections to same-sex couples, is currently before the National Assembly.
+The Embassy is active in supporting civil society efforts on human rights for LGBT in Vietnam and is encouraged by recent political developments - Vietnam has lifted its ban on same-sex marriage, becoming the first Southeast Asian country to promote homosexual rights.